udede11/Zk-RPC-Node-Automations/Q5/README.md

 ## Contents

 1. `report.md`: A template for reporting performance issues to the development team.
-2. `run-and-trace.sh`: A shell script containing commands for tracing and measuring performance of the node or Docker container.
+2. `run-and-trace.sh`: A shell script containing commands for tracing and measuring performance of the node.

 ## Usage